ansereb/github-tweaks/README.md

 # GitHub Contributors

-This script aims to calculate unique contributors of GitHub organization.
+This script aims to calculate unique contributors of GitHub organization by working with GitHub API.
 Also It shows contributors who commited only to 1 repository.
 This can be helpful when your organization is about to purchase SaaS with licence model based on number of contributors.

+Last but not least the script tries to exclude contributors from previous version control services.
+They can appear after migration from Gitlab to GitHub or from GitHub On-Premise to GitHub Cloud.

 ## Usage